Saint of the day:

 Blessing of the Throats

-Patron Saint of throat illnesses, animals, wool combers, and wool trading
+Patron Saint of throat illnesses, animals, wool combers, wool trading, and Bronte, Sicily

 Saint Blaise’s Story

 We know more about the devotion to Saint Blaise by Christians around the world than we know about the saint himself.
 His feast is observed as a holy day in some Eastern Churches.
 In 1222, the Council of Oxford prohibited servile labor in England on Blaise’s feast day.
 The Germans and Slavs hold him in special honor, and for decades many United States Catholics have sought the annual Saint Blaise blessing for their throats.